My interests

 Current work

 I also invest in other founders via my fund, Outset Capital.
-I love meeting like-minded founders, scientists, and others who are passionate about discovering, creating, and building a better world.
+I love meeting like-minded founders, engineers, scientists, and others who are passionate about discovering, creating, and building a better world.

 If any of this resonates with you, feel free to reach out!